yonasashagrie/full-stack-sentiment-analysis/README.md

 # full-stack-sentiment-analysis
 ## Overview
 This project is a full-stack sentiment analysis system designed to classify text into positive, neutral, or negative sentiment.
-The project includes data preprocessing, model training, and deployment .
+The project includes data preprocessing, model training, and deployment using Flask.

 ## Project Structure
 sentiment-analysis/